 The conference will run over two days commencing on October 10.
 2019 at 09:00h and closing on the following day, October 11.
 2019, at 18:00h.
 To provide an interesting and fruitful conference to our speakers, guests and delegates we have built an interactive program spanning two days offering keynotes, workshops, paper sessions, panels, ample networking opportunities and the launch of the Humanistic Management Network Poland Chapter.
-You can view the full program, the call for papers and a short introduction to Humanistic Management under the links below.
+You can view the full program, the schedule for the chapter open space, the call for papers and a short introduction to Humanistic Management under the links below.

 REGISTRATION AND VENUE

 Please consult below links to register for the conference and find practical informatrion.